Explore your passion for the stage and screen on our combined honours degree in Drama and Film.

 Year three

 Develop your specialisms.
-Increasingly, you'll define and manage your own work, and carry out research into an area of drama or performance of your choice.
+You'll define and manage your own work, and carry out research into areas of drama or performance of your choice.
 You may explore topics such as performance, staging gender, modern American drama, staging Shakespeare, musical theatre, theatre for social change, media and performance, and devising.
 There's also the opportunity to collaborate with staff on projects relating to their areas of expertise.

 We use a variety of assessment tasks across the programme, including: